ATAARobotics/team4334.github.io/sponsors.md

 			the capacity that allows us to thrive.
 We’re always thankful for our past and present sponsors.</p>
 			<p>You can help our students pursue an interest in science, technology,
-			engineering, and math by sponsoring out team.</p>
+			engineering, and math by sponsoring our team.</p>
 			<p>Please email us at
 			<a href="mailto:team@4334.ca?Subject=Team%20Inquiry" target="_top">team@4334.ca</a>
 			if you wish to become a sponsor.</p>